duckietown/gym-duckietown/README.md

 It is possible to use `gym.wrappers.Monitor` to record videos of the agent performing a task.
 See [examples here](https://www.programcreek.com/python/example/100947/gym.wrappers.Monitor).

-The libx264 error is due to a problem with the way ffmpeg and installed on some linux distributions.
+The libx264 error is due to a problem with the way ffmpeg is installed on some linux distributions.
 One possible way to circumvent this is to reinstall ffmpeg using conda:

 ```
 conda install -c conda-forge ffmpeg